IchanP/L3-DateConverter/tests/testspecification.md

 [Issue #1](https://github.com/IchanP/L3-DateConverter/issues/1)

+### Common Steps

+1. Navigate to the "Big Text Conversion Page"

 ### TC12.1 User should be able to convert from Kõki to Gregorian

 #### Test Steps

-1. Select the Kõki Calendar to convert from
+2. Select the Kõki Calendar to convert from
-2. Select the Gregorian Calendar to convert to
+3. Select the Gregorian Calendar to convert to
-3. In the input field type "TestCase 12 2660/12/25 TestCase 12"
+4. In the input field type "TestCase 12 2660/12/25 TestCase 12"
-4. Press Convert
+5. Press Convert

 #### Expected